Wendy Williams taking break from show due to ‘serious’ health complications - NewsBreak

 ( WJW ) — A new season of “The Wendy Williams Show” is soon returning to TV, but without its host at the helm.

 The daytime talk show announced Tuesday that Williams has experienced “serious complications” from Graves’ disease and a thyroid condition.
-Although her health is continuing to improve, she has not been deemed well enough to return to work.Gabby Petito’s cause of death was strangulation, coroner says
+Although her health is continuing to improve, she has not been deemed well enough to return to work.Gabby Petito was strangled to death, coroner says

 In a Facebook post, the show said, “Wendy is a valued and stalwart member of the Debmar-Mercury family and has been so for 12 years.
 We want her health to be her top priority.
 As soon as she’s ready, she will be back in her treasured purple chair.”